Root Surface Preparation in Periodontal Therapy: Why the Root Is the Foundation of Regeneration

 Q2: How many appointments does root surface preparation take?

-For non-surgical full-mouth root planing, treatment is typically divided into two or four appointments treating quadrants separately — to limit the post-operative soreness to one area at a time.
+For non-surgical full-mouth root planing, treatment is typically divided into two or four appointments treating quadrants separately.
 For surgical GTR cases, root surface preparation is part of the surgical procedure itself.

 Q3: Does root surface preparation hurt?